phylum-dev/cli/docs/commands/phylum_extension_new.md

 ### Details

 This command will create a "Hello, World!" extension skeleton that can be modified for a specific use.
-See the [Extension Quickstart](../extensions/extension_quickstart.md) guide for more detail.
+See the [Extension Quickstart] guide for more detail.

+[Extension Quickstart]: ../extensions/extension_quickstart.md